MarkCBell/pyfawkes/README.md

 From article at Wikipedia:

-    **Mutation testing** (or Mutation analysis or Program mutation) evaluates the quality of software tests.
-Mutation testing involves modifying a program's source code or byte code in small ways.
-A test suite that does not detect and reject the mutated code is considered defective.
+> **Mutation testing** evaluates the quality of software tests.
+> Mutation testing involves modifying a program's source code or byte code in small ways.
+> A test suite that does not detect and reject the mutated code is considered defective.

 ## Quickstart